statsmodels/statsmodels/docs/source/mixed_linear.rst

 .. currentmodule:: statsmodels.regression.mixed_linear_model

 .. _mixedlmmod:

 Linear Mixed Effects Models
 ===========================

 Linear Mixed Effects models are used for regression analyses involving dependent data.
 Such data arise when working with longitudinal and other study designs in which multiple observations are made on each subject.
-Two specific mixed effects models are *random intercepts models*, where all responses in a single group are additively shifted by a value that is specific to the group, and *random slopes models*, where the values follow a mean trajectory that is linear in observed covariates, with both the slopes and intercept being specific to the group.
-The Statsmodels MixedLM implementation allows arbitrary random effects design matrices to be specified for the groups, so these and other types of random effects models can all be fit.
+Some specific linear mixed effects models are

+* *Random intercepts models*, where all responses in a group are additively shifted by a value that is specific to the group.

+* *Random slopes models*, where the responses in a group follow a (conditional) mean trajectory that is linear in the observed covariates, with the slopes (and possibly intercepts) varying by group.

+* *Variance components models*, where the levels of one or more categorical covariates are associated with draws from distributions.
+  These random terms additively determine the conditional mean of each observation based on its covariate values.

+The Statsmodels implementation of LME is primarily group-based, meaning that random effects must be independently-realized for responses in different groups.
+There are two types of random effects in our implementation of mixed models: (i) random coefficients that have an unknown covariance matrix, and (ii) random coefficients that are independent draws from a common univariate distribution.
+For both (i) and (ii), the random effects influence the conditional mean of a group through their matrix/vector product with a group-specific design matrix.

+Statsmodels MixedLM handles most non-crossed random effects models, and some crossed models.
+To include crossed random effects in a model, it is necessary to treat the entire dataset as a single group.
+The variance components arguments to the model can then be used to define models with various combinations of crossed and non-crossed random effects.

 The Statsmodels LME framework currently supports post-estimation inference via Wald tests and confidence intervals on the coefficients, profile likelihood analysis, likelihood ratio testing, and AIC.
-Some limitations of the current implementation are that it does not support structure more complex on the residual errors (they are always homoscedastic), and it does not support crossed random effects.
-We hope to implement these features for the next release.

 Examples
 --------